floragunncom/search-guard-docs/_content/_docs_signals/context_checks.md

 }
 ```

-This input executes an Elasticsearch query and stores the result of the query under the name `avg_ticket_price`.
+This input executes an OpenSearch/Elasticsearch query and stores the result of the query under the name `avg_ticket_price`.
 Using the special target name `_top` places the data at the top level of the runtime data.
 Any data that was present before gets erased.

 ### Accessing runtime data